linode/terraform-provider-linode/examples/README.md

     terraform init
     terraform apply

-The full set of provisioning, including 4 Linodes and 4 Block Storage Volumes, should be complete in under 10 minutes.
+The full set of provisioning, including 4 Linodes and 4 Block Storage Volumes, should be completed in under 10 minutes.

 ## Scaling